aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

 OUTPUT_EDGES_FP = "./edges_lyon_pedestrian_network.GeoJSON"
 ```

-The file paths for Digital Elevation Model (DEM), and the output nodes and edges GeoJSON files are defined just above.
+The file paths for Digital Terrain Model (DTM), and the output nodes and edges GeoJSON files are defined just above.

 ## Graph download with OSMnx